BAPTISTE-GOUM/BAPTISTE-GOUM/README.md

 <h1 align="center">Hi 👋, I'm Baptiste Goumain</h1>
-<h3 align="center">A sportsman who studies data science at the Paris 1 Pantheon Sorbonne University</h3>
+<h3 align="center">Passionate about both data and sports.
+Currently working as a data science consultant.
+Graduate of Paris 1 Panthéon-Sorbonne University.</h3>

-- 🔭 I’m currently working on [ACCL tool](https://advanced-climate-change-long-term-scenario-building-model.shinyapps.io/ACCL_Projection_Tool/)
+- 🔭 I used to work on [ACCL tool](https://advanced-climate-change-long-term-scenario-building-model.shinyapps.io/ACCL_Projection_Tool/)

 - 👯 I’m looking to collaborate on **sport and/or health**